 That sounds good.
-"But what can A1 Talent!
+"But what can A1 Superstars!
 Professional Sports and Entertainment specifically do for my career?"

 If you are a sports professional, we will work with you as a liaison between you and the team or governing body of your sport, if necessary, we can also make sure that you know what is going on with any other persons that you may have working with you, handling various affairs, we also will help you find which endorsement opportunities will be best for you, as well as assist in any movie or television opportunities that may come your way.

 We also field the myriad requests for interviews and news on these very visible performers.

 And for EVERY client we will give them that personal experience so they know that we are there for THEM!

 But, "Can't an agent do all that also?"